aosabook/500lines/objmodel/README.txt

 2 - changing from message-based to attribute-based by introducing bound methods 3 - allowing more powerful customization: __get__, __getattr__, __setattr__
 4 - introducing maps to store instances more efficiently

+A note about size: just counting the lines of all the code gives a too large result.
+However, there is a lot of shared code between the stages (particularly in the tests) which would not have to be shown in the actual chapter.